 - Safe harbor contributions are subject to longer eligibility requirements than employee deferrals.

-- A profit-sharing contribution (including forfeiture reallocations) is made by the employer.
+- A profit-sharing contribution (including forfeiture reallocations) is made during the year.

-- A match that’s not exempt from the ACP test is made by the employer.
+- A match that’s not exempt from the ACP test is made during the year.

-- Voluntary (non-Roth) after-tax contributions are made by participants.
+- Voluntary (non-Roth) after-tax contributions are made during the year.

 However, all employer contributions made during the plan year will count towards satisfying the 3% top-heavy minimum contribution (if applicable).